lukeg101/lplzoo/SKI/README.md

 # SKI Combinator Calculus
 Haskell implementation on  Moses Schonfinkel's SKI-combintator calculus.
 It's a Turing Complete model of computation consisting purely of applying terms `S`, `K` and `I`.

-This Calculus can be used as a basis for all combinatory logic.
+This calculus can be used as a basis for all combinatory logic.

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).